-- Each student should be prepared to verbally describe the participant's condition and plan of care in a professional medical rounds format to the student therapists who will be delivering the next upcoming session.
+- a.
+Student groups will document the patient interaction in a medical chart SOAP note format within 24 hours after seeing each participant. - b.
+Students will be prepared to verbally describe the participant condition and plan of care in a medical rounds format to the student therapists who will be delivering the next upcoming session.